Mahmoud-Saeed-Mahmoud/simple_storage/README.md

 # Dart NoSQL Database

-A simple, lightweight NoSQL database written in pure Dart, designed for educational purposes and exploring the fundamentals of database development.
-This project demonstrates concepts like concurrency control, indexing, pagination, transactions, and TTL.
+A simple, lightweight NoSQL database written in pure Dart, with support for concurrency control, indexing, pagination, transactions, and TTL.

 ## Features